a-hodges/ist-tutoring/README.md

 The current report can be downloaded in a CSV format (openable in Microsoft Excel) by clicking the `Download Report` button.
 The current list of tickets will be downloaded with the same filters applied.
 Filters are only applied to the download if they have been applied to the list using the `Filter` button.

 More information about a given ticket can be viewed by clicking the `Details` button on that ticket's row.
+Clicking the `Delete` button at the bottom of the details page will permanently delete the ticket.